Ambien Addiction Treatment

 What is Ambien?

-Ambien is available in several different strengths: 5 mg pink capsule-shaped and film-coated tablets, 10mg white tablets and 6.25 mg pink controlled-release tablets.
+Ambien is available in pills of several different strengths: 5 mg pink capsule-shaped and film-coated tablets, 10mg white tablets and 6.25 mg pink controlled-release tablets.

 Street names for Ambien include A-minus, Zombie Pills and No-Go Pills.

 Ambien abusers can use a variety of methods to achieve a high or feeling of euphoria.
 Ambien pills may be taken, contrary to doctor’s instructions, with alcohol, which intensifies the effects.
 Ambien addicts may also crush, snort or cook the drug for intravenous injection — achieving a rush by rapidly consuming a large amount of medicine meant to be slowly ingested over several hours.

 Ambien abusers sometimes may fight the sleeping urge the drug creates, to achieve visual effects and/or hallucinations, or a more-intense high.
 If you know anyone doing this, you might be looking at Ambien addiction.

 The 2008 National Survey on Drug Use and Health found that approximately 621,000 Americans aged 12 or older reported non-medical abuse of prescription sedatives, a category that includes Ambien.
 Though that figure represents only 0.2% of the U.S. adult population, Ambien addiction is particularly a problem among teens and young adults.

 American Addiction Centers has helped Ambien addicts of all ages.
 Call us today at .

 What are Ambien’s short-term effects?

 According to the American Society of Health-System Pharmacists, short-term effects of Ambien can include: